martinolsson/beernplay.se/games.md

 ### Arcade

-{% include picture.html pic="/uploads/crazy-light-2-sm" %}
+{% include picture.html pic="/uploads/crazy-light-2-sm" alt="Crazy Light" %}

 We have classic arcade games and modern favourites like Bishi Bashi and Terminator.